 As another Twilight Sparkle-related example, Pages Of Harmony, Twilight is driven by a desire to extract the Elements from her friends by capturing and murdering them in various ways specific to their Elements.
 Though much like Light in Death Note, she appears to believe she's doing it for the greater good, and her friends try to get through to her and get her to come to her senses.
 She doesn't listen.

 Hot Fuzz.
-The cop Nicolas Angel befriends is actually in on what is going on, but tries to keep him out of trouble, even going so far as faking his death.
-Considering that when Nick forces him to realise the truth, Danny immediately enters an extreme state of denial, its possible that he was aware on some level, but subconsciously never connected the dots for the sake of his own psyche.
+Danny Butterman, the cop Nicolas befriends is actually in on what is going on, but tries to keep him out of trouble, even going so far as faking his death.
+Considering that when Nick tries to explain, Danny immediately enters an extreme state of denial and then sends him back to London, it's possible that he was aware on some level, but subconsciously never connected the dots for the sake of his own psyche.
+When Nicholas returns to stop the NWA, though, he chooses to join him.

 Happened to Hartigan at the beginning of his segment in Sin City, when his partner shoots him in the back to keep him from killing the bad guy.
 But, you know, he really ought to have seen it coming, what with the partner being played by Michael Madsen.

 Textbook example in the Samuel L. Jackson and Ed Harris film, Cleaner.
-HINT: Ed Harris is Sam's best friend the helps him but later betrays him.
+Ed Harris is Sam's best friend that helps him but later betrays him.

 Subverted in Talladega Nights: The Ballad of Ricky Bobby.
 Ricky Bobby is betrayed by his best friend Cal, who steals his glory, his house and his wife.
 Despite this, Cal continues to call Ricky on the phone to chat and ask advice (for instance, asking where things are stored in Ricky's house).
 Ricky, out of force of habit, chats with him until he remembers that he is mad at Cal.